f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 .. role:: red
 .. role:: bred

-Begin creating the initial deployment via Guided Configuration (GC)
+Begin creating the initial deployment via Guided Configuration
 ========================================================================================

 The SSL Orchestrator Guided Configuration presents a streamlined user experience.
 This workflow-based architecture provides intuitive, re-entrant configuration steps tailored to the selected topology.

-The following steps will walk through the **Guided Configuration (GC)** UI to build a simple transparent forward proxy.
+The following steps will walk through the :red:`Guided Configuration` UI to build a simple transparent forward proxy.